fruit and veggies

 Sunday, July 13th, 2008

 After two weeks away, one of the first things I did was inspect the garden, most curious about the cucumbers, because it’s the first year they’ve survived this far into the season.
 There I was at midnight, feeling around in the dark, and found a cucumber that had grown from 1/2 inch long to 8″L X 3″ wide during that short time.
 I expected to find a virtual Jack And The Bean Stalk situation this morning, but all the other cukes are average-sized.
-The heart-shaped cookie cutters I placed around some veggies have fallen off, so will have to try again; now able to monitor the progress of growth.
+The heart-shaped cookie cutters I placed around some veggies in order to shape them have fallen off, so will have to try again; now able to monitor the progress of growth.

 Monday, June 23rd, 2008

 The first of the pumpkin blossoms are opening; they open early in the morning and close fairly quickly.
-I once came across a bee struggling inside a flower that had collapsed before it finished gathering pollen.
-When the flower wilts, the sticky soft petals bond together, and the bee would never have escaped if I hadn’t been in that spot at that time!
-It was so cool, I didn’t think a tender flower could be so strong.
+This morning a bee was struggling inside a flower that had collapsed before it finished gathering pollen.
+When the flower wilts, the sticky soft petals bond together, and the bee would never have escaped had I not investigated where the frantic-sounding buzzing was coming from.
+I didn’t think a tender flower could be so strong!

-A Photo Smoothie
+Photo Smoothie

 Friday, May 16th, 2008